HarvardMapCollection/tutorials/census/browse-social-explorer/index.md

-# How to Preview Census Data Using Social Explorer
+# How to Explore Data with Social Explorer

 In this tutorial, you will learn:
 - How to preview U.S. census data using [Social Explorer](http://nrs.harvard.edu/urn-3:hul.eresource:socialex)